You may just dismiss this stall as yet another Prawn Noodle stall, but it is THE Chilli Mee that is the outstanding dish.

 The stall is listed in the Singapore “Michelin Plate” guide.
 (The Michelin Plate or L’Assiette Michelin is a new designation worldwide, a symbol that indicates “restaurants where the inspectors have discovered quality food.”)

 Selling Chilli Mee, Prawn Mee, and Laksa, priced at $3.00, $4.00 or $5.00 depending on the portion size, Chung Cheng is talked about its signature chili paste.

 What makes this house-made chilli paste special is the combination of belacan, dried shrimps, garlic, onion and some secret spices.

 The signature chilli paste is generously used in Chilli Mee and Prawn Mee, with huge dollops of it scooped from a metal pot and added to the noodles.

 The Chilli Mee consists of yellow noodles or bee hoon combined with ingredients, such as bean curd, bean sprouts, fish cakes, lean and tender pork ribs, prawns, and slices of hard-boiled egg, and comes with bowl of herbal soup on the side.

 As it is covered in a nutty semi-thick sauce, the combination reminded me of a cross between satay beehoon and dried prawn noodles.

-It was fragrant, flavourful, and not THAT spicy, and you can even buy a pack of this special chili sauce for only $3.00.
+It was fragrant, flavourful, and not THAT spicy, and you can even buy a pack of this special chilli sauce for only $3.00.

-If you want a non-spicy version, go for the Prawn Mee which comes with the soup same as the Chili Mee’s, with its distinct herbal aroma.
+If you want a non-spicy version, go for the Prawn Mee which comes with the soup same as the Chilli Mee’s, with its distinct herbal aroma.